VT ODP Overview

 *These numbers may vary depending on what facilities charge us to rent indoor and outdoor space, and what Region I charge us to send players to the tournament and camp.

-There are limited partial scholarships available based on financial needs.
-Scholarship policy and application are on the VSA website.
-All scholarship requests are confidential and applications need to be submitted by November 28, 2013.
-Monies will be awarded by December 12, 2014.
+There is financial aid available based upon need.
+Financial aid policy and application are on the VSA website.
+All requests are confidential and applications need to be submitted by November 28, 2014.
+Monies will be awarded by December 5, 2014.